Older persons and migration

 Harnessing the power of older age in the context of migration is essential to deconstruct the longstanding global narrative of ageing as a burden or older persons as passive agents of development.
 However, despite the acknowledged necessity to improve the quality, consistency and use of older cohorts of age-disaggregated data, too little is known about the situation of older migrants and older persons affected by demographic transformations.
 Data are limited due to the following challenges:

-Estimates on older persons and older migrants are available, but not for all countries and areas of the world.
+Estimates on older persons and older migrants are available, but data are not comprehensive for all countries and areas of the world.
 For example, millions of older persons are not included in the internationally comparable datasets because data are missing in some countries of Africa, the Middle East, the Caribbean and the Pacific (HelpAge International, 2015).
 These countries either have limited or no capacities to collect and disaggregate data by age.
 Therefore, the size of the older population is still incomplete.

 In the wake of extensive funding allocations to help “the most” vulnerable, namely children and women, older persons are often overlooked in policy and development programmes, even when they are counted in official statistics.
 Statistics alone are not sufficient to address the needs of older migrants and older persons left behind; policy makers and the development community also need to perceive older persons in migration processes as an equally important group as women and children.